rngadam/XinCheJian-Workshops/Workshop-#1:-The-Basics-for-Beginners.md

+# Workshop #1: The Basics for Beginners

-# What you will learn in this workshop
+## What you will learn in this workshop

 * Why use Android for robotics?
 * What's available for Android?